-Instructional sessions will be 60 minutes or 90 minutes in length including Q&A. There will be 4-6 instructional sessions running concurrently.
-As we are not having pre-symposium workshops at the inaugural event, we will have flexibility in the programme to enable a combined session time of 3 hrs for a limited number of more in depth workshops.
+Instructional sessions will be 30 minutes or 60 minutes in length including Q&A. There will be 4 instructional sessions running concurrently.
+As we are not having pre-symposium workshops at the inaugural event, we will have flexibility in the programme to enable a combined session time of 2 or 3 hours for a limited number of more in depth workshops if deemed suitable.

-Paper presentations will be 10 minutes plus 5minutes for Q & A. These sessions provide an opportunity for succinct presentations of innovative approaches, research findings or case studies.
+Paper presentations will be 12 minutes plus 3 minutes for Q & A. These sessions provide an opportunity for succinct presentations of innovative approaches, research findings or case studies.

 Poster sessions will be held during the morning and afternoon meal breaks.
 You will need to be by your poster at your appointed session time.
 The abstract submission should describe the research or clinical application.

-A great abstract is one that is engaging and easy to follow.
-It should clearly identify the challenge or opportunity explored in the paper, and summarise key insights that the paper will contribute to as well as any interesting questions or ideas that others might explore in the future.
+A great abstract is one that is easy to follow and engaging.
+It should clearly identify the challenge or opportunity explored in the paper and summarise key insights that the paper will contribute to and any interesting questions or ideas that others might explore in the future.

 Learning objectives must be written as measurable behavioural objectives that specify what you expect the participant to learn.
 The hierarchy of behavioural learning is knowledge, comprehension, application, analysis, synthesis and evaluation.

 Upon completion of the session, participants will be able to: